mparkergetz/Fly_Field_Traps/Software/StartUp_Protocol.md

     ` cd Field_Trap/Image_Acquisition `
     ` python3 Field_Trap.py -t`

+    OR if a non NOIR CAMERA...
+    ` python3 Field_Trap_HQ.py -t`

+    * do -r if you want to run the timelapse

 * After running proceed to check the following directory for the image ` cd Field_Trap/Image_Acquisition/images/test_images` OR